chyok/st/README.md

 ## Simple Usage
 Device A: `st`
 Device B: `st xxx.txt`  transfer file to A

-Device A: `st`  (will show `server address: http://192.168.31.16:9999`)
+Device B: `st /opt/bin`  transfer bin folder to A
-Device B: open `http://192.168.31.16:9999` and upload file
+Device B: open `http://192.168.31.16:9999(show in A)` and upload file to A

 ## Features

 `st` offers a convenient and quick method for file transfer within a local network.

-- Discovers hosts within a local network
+- Auto discover hosts within a local network
-- Transfers files via HTTP
 - Provides a web page access method for file transfer
+- Folders transfer support

 ## Installation